Hen00af/MNIST-with-MLP-CNN/README.md

-this repo is for the study of Deep Learning :)
+this repo is for the study of Deep Learning with my friends :)